sajjadGG/book-python/intermediate/unpack/unpack-assignment.rst

 * ``iterable[identifier] = iterable[object]``
 * ``a, b = 1, 2``
 * ``a, b, c = 1, 2, 3``
-* Vector Assignment
-* Sequence Assignment
+* Sequence -> tuple, list
-* Iterable Assignment
+* Iterable -> tuple, list, set, frozenset, dict, ...
 * Length at right and left side must be the same

 >>> a, b = 1, 2